lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 ok      github.com/lrotermund/quicktesting/pkg/transactions   0.001s
 ```

-My assumption now would be that my function works the way I want it to and maybe I use the function
+My assumption now would be that my function works the way I wanted it to and could perhaps use it in
-in my code only with the tested values.
-If such weakly/ statically tested packages are now shared,
+my code with the tested values.
+If such weakly/ statically tested packages are now shared as is, the
-the new consumers may run into problems.
+new consumers may run into problems.

-The function doesn't necessarily have to fail when it's used by others, often it's enough if project
+The function does not necessarily have to fail when it is used by others and often it even is enough
-requirements change or code is changed in the course of refactoring, resulting in new cases not yet
+if project requirements change or code is changed while refactoring.
+This could result in new cases
-covered by my unit test.
+not yet covered by my unit test.

 To circumvent these potential sources of errors and to avoid possible unknown test cases, the Go
 standard library provides the [package quick](https://golang.org/pkg/testing/quick/) in the